RH-ISAC/intel-integrations/README.md

 # ./INTEL-INTEGRATIONS
-A repository of examples scripts for integrating RH-ISAC threat intel with various security tools.<br>
+A repository of example scripts for integrating RH-ISAC threat intel with various security tools.<br>

 > **Warning**
 > Use the content in this repository at your own risk.
 RH-ISAC will not be held responsible for data loss, nor any other problems resulting from the use of this content. **These scripts are beta versions and intended to be used as an examples.**